-It can be tricky to determine exactly what the NDIS will cover in these circumstances, so the Leap in!
-Crew have prepared this handy guide.
+The Leap in!
+Crew knows it can be tricky to determine exactly what the NDIS will cover in these circumstances, so we have prepared this handy guide to help explain what supports are available and how to access them.

-Mowing the lawn and keeping the garden tidy is an important aspect of home maintenance, regardless of whether you rent or own your home.
+Maintaining your lawn and garden is an important aspect of home maintenance, regardless of whether you rent or own your home.

-The NDIS may be able to cover the cost of lawn and garden maintenance, depending on your individual circumstances, according to these guidelines:
+The NDIS may be able to cover the cost of hiring a service provider to help with your yard work, depending on your individual circumstances, according to these guidelines:

 - Your disability prevents you from being able to undertake the tasks yourself